Lesson 1: Patenting Process Pre-filing Steps

 Think now and for the future.
 If the target market is a small market or has a weak IP enforcement regime, you may want to forego the time and money required to file a patent in that jurisdiction and determine if other forms of protection might be available to help you achieve the same or similar goals.
-Or else, you may have to be prepared to address the consequences of not having the requisite IP protection in that jurisdiction.
+Otherwise, you may have to be prepared to address the consequences of not having the requisite IP protection in that jurisdiction.

-In other words do a cost benefit analysis.
+In other words, do a cost-benefit analysis.
 Consider the potential for revenues in that market and the nature and the strength of the judicial system and its enforcement mechanisms versus the cost of filing, maintaining and enforcing the patent in that jurisdiction.

-Additional considerations for drafting your patentFor example, your idea may apply to areas outside of your core business and hence you may want to talk about your invention in broader terms to be able to generate revenue from licensing it to someone who doesn’t compete with you but who wants to practice the invention in a different type of business.
+Additional considerations for drafting your patentFor example, your idea may apply to areas outside of your core business and hence you may want to talk about your invention in broader terms to be able to generate revenue from licensing it to someone who doesn’t compete with you but who wants to practise the invention in a different type of business.